David Teniers the Younger: Initial career in Antwerp

 David Teniers the Younger was born in Antwerp as the son of David Teniers the Elder and Dymphna de Wilde.
 His father was a painter of altarpieces and small-scale cabinet paintings.
 David was baptised at St. James' Church on 15 December 1610.
 Three of his brothers also became painters: Juliaan III (1616–1679), Theodoor (1619–1697) and Abraham (1629–1670).
 The work of his two oldest brothers is virtually unknown.
 The work of his youngest brother Abraham was very close to David's own.

 From 1626, David the younger studied under his father.
 A collaborator of his father early on in his career, the father and son pair created together a series of twelve panels recounting stories from Torquato Tasso's epic Gerusalemme Liberata (Museo del Prado, Madrid).
 His father was frequently in financial straits and his debts landed him occasionally in jail.
 David the younger had to make copies of old masters in order to support the family.
 In 1632–33, he was registered as 'wijnmeester' (i.e. the son of a master) in the Antwerp Guild of Saint Luke.

 A David Teniers is recorded in the Antwerp records as having been issued in 1635 a passport to visit Paris.
 The artist likely also travelled to England as on 29 December 1635 of the same year he signed in Dover a contract with the Antwerp art dealer Chrisostomos van Immerseel, then resident in England.

-Rubens received in 1636 a commission from the Spanish king Philip IV of Spain to create a series of mythological paintings to decorate the Torre de la Parada, a hunting lodge of the king near Madrid.
+Rubens received in 1636 a commission from King Philip IV of Spain to create a series of mythological paintings to decorate the Torre de la Parada, a hunting lodge of the King near Madrid.
 The mythological scenes depicted in the series were largely based on the Metamorphoses of Ovid.
 Rubens realized this important commission with the assistance of a large number of Antwerp painters such as Jacob Jordaens, Cornelis de Vos, Jan Cossiers, Peter Snayers, Thomas Willeboirts Bosschaert, Theodoor van Thulden, Jan Boeckhorst, Peeter Symons, Jacob Peter Gowy and others, who worked after Rubens' modellos.
 Teniers was also invited to participate in this project and make a picture after Rubens' design.
 That painting is considered lost.